Big Asses, Drag Queens and Joan Rivers: #NYFW GIFs

 JOAN RIVERS

 This season’s hottest, most exclusive party wasn’t Alexander Wang’s Bushwick warehouse party or Pharell’s bash at 23 Wall Street.
 It was Joan Rivers’s invite-only funeral, where New York City Gay Men’s Chorus sang “What a Wonderful World” and Inside Edition host Deborah Norville ranted about the New York Post demoting Rivers’s death coverage from a full page.
 Miley Cyrus’s titties were nowhere in sight.
-Outside the venue—a Synagogue, naturally—the commoners stood, gawking at the onslaught of icons like Barbara Walters.
-One 13-year old girl watching the festivities wore pearls. “[Rivers] probably would criticize me for not wearing heels,” she told the New York Times.
+Outside the venue – a Synagogue, naturally – the commoners stood, gawking at the onslaught of icons like Barbara Walters.
+One 13-year old girl watching the festivities wore pearls. “[Rivers] probably would criticise me for not wearing heels,” she told the New York Times.

 —MITCHELL SUNDERLAND